JuliaData/DataFrames.jl/CONTRIBUTING.md

   you're viewing.
 That way any lines of code that you refer to will still be correct in the future, even if additional commits are pushed to the branch you are reviewing;
 * Please make sure you follow the code formatting guidelines when submitting a PR;
-  However, preferably do not modify parts of code that you are not editing as this makes reviewing the PR harder (it is better to open a separate maintenance PR if e.g. code layout can be improved);
+  Also preferably do not modify parts of code that you are not editing as this makes reviewing the PR harder (it is better to open a separate maintenance PR if e.g. code layout can be improved);
 * If a PR is not finished yet and should not be reviewed yet then it should be opened as DRAFT